riscv-software-src/riscv-isac/docs/source/overview.rst

 - SAIL: Generate a trace using the ``-v`` flag
 - SPIKE: Generate a trace using ``--log-commits`` flag

+..
 See :ref:`add_parser` to know how to add your custom trace support to RISCV-ISAC.

+.. _normalizer:

 Normalizer-Module
 =================